coreos/ignition/doc/examples.md

 # Example Configs

-Each of these examples is written in version 2.2.0 of the config.
-Ensure that any configuration is compatible with the version that Ignition accepts.
-Compatibility requires the major versions to match and the spec version be less than or equal to the version Ignition accepts.
+These examples are written in version 3.0.0 of the config.
+Ignition v2.0.0+ understands all configs with version 3.0.0+.

 ## Services